Pakhomovskii/gisma_Computer_Programming_project/README.md

 ## CO2 Reduction Project

-This project is a pivotal component of the **M602A Computer Programming (WS0124)** course, aiming to provide a practical experience in programing.
+This project is a pivotal component of the **M602A Computer Programming (WS0124)** course, aiming to provide a practical experience in programming.

 ### API Documentation